Xiangyu-Hu/SPHinXsys/tutorials/sphinx/installation.rst

 If you prefer to use other installed compiler in your Linux system, you can just change :code:`gcc` and :code:`g++` to your favorite ones.

+If you are using VS Code as your development platform, please make sure the CMake Tool plugin is installed and the corresponding icon shown in the GUI.
+Please choose Configure as :code:`unspecified` as you will let the above CMake script decide how to build SPHinXsys.
+Note that, if you face an issue and need to rerun the above script, please make sure the CMakeCache.txt in :code:`build` folder is deleted as it saves the last run information and may lead to the same issue as before.

 Running the tests and examples
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^